programmatordev/fluent-validator/README.md

 // now all error messages will be in Portuguese Validator::notBlank()->validate(''); // Este valor não deveria ser vazio.
 ```

+To add your own translations, you can integrate a custom translator or extend the default one.

 ## Contributing